 This is the easiest gnome with boots I’ve ever made!
-And because it’s a gnome made with a cone, it comes together quick!
-Definitely one to love.
+And because it’s a gnome made with a cone, it comes together quickly.
+He’s definitely one to love and add to your home.

 How to Make a Gnome with Boots

 Here at Ruffles and Rain Boots, we are absolutely obsessed with gnomes.
-You just never know when you’ll need to gift a little tomte to a friend or decorate a shelf with a set of nisser.
+You just never know when you’ll need to gift a little tomte to a friend or decorate a shelf with a set of gnome friends.
 The mood just strikes and you have to do it.
-Thus it was with this AH-mazingly beautiful DIY gnome with boots.

 No Time to Make This Now?
 Pin it for Later